thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 on 10 Dec 2025 or as the situation changes.

 - Flood alert: River Windrush from Bourton to Newbridge
-- Rising river levels may lead to flooding.
+- High river levels may lead to flooding.

-Flooding is possible from the evening of 09 Dec 2025.
+Flooding is possible from the morning of 10 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Newbridge area.
 The weather is forecast to be predominantly dry with isolated showers.